 We assume that the attacker will behave in a way that maximizes his/her chances of characterizing the most number of individuals.
-Thus, he will try and predict the genotypes for the largest set of variants that he believes are he can predict correctly.
-The most obvious way that the attacker does this is by first sorting the genotype-to-phenotype correlations with respect to decreasing strength of correlation.
-He will then predict the genotypes starting from the top genotype-phenotype pair.
-As he/she predicts more genotypes, he/she increases his chances of characterizing more individuals.
-As the attacker goes down the list, however, the correct predictability of the genotypes diminish, i.e., the strength of genotype-phenotype correlation decreases.
-Thus, each time he/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes can be predicted correctly versus the cumulative correctness of the all the predicted genotypes.
+Thus, he/she will try and predict the genotypes, using the phenotype measurements, for the largest set of variants that he believes are he can predict correctly.
+The most obvious way that the attacker does this is by first sorting the phenotype-genotype pairs with respect to decreasing strength of correlation as illustrated in Fig 2a.
+He will then predict the genotypes starting from the top phenotype-genotype pair.
+As he/she predicts more genotypes, he/she increases his/her chances of characterizing more individuals.
+As the attacker goes down the list, however, the correct predictability of the genotypes diminish, i.e., the strength of phenotype-genotype correlation decreases.
+Thus, each time he/she predicts a new genotype, he/she will encounter a tradeoff between the number of genotypes that can be predicted correctly versus the cumulative correctness of the all the predicted genotypes.
 This tradeoff can also be viewed as the tradeoff between precision (correct predictability of the genotypes) and recall (what fraction of the individuals can be characterized by correctly predicted genotypes).
 In this section we will propose two measures to quantify this tradeoff.

+[[Following is moved here from below, must blend it with the text]]At this point, it is useful to note that there is a natural tradeoff between the correct predictability of eQTLs and the leaking individual identifying information.
+For example, the eQTLs that have the highest individual characterizing information, i.e., high -logpVk=gk, must have small genotype frequency in the population.
+The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., π is smaller for those variants.

 In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly characterize ne individuals in the expression dataset among nv individuals in the genotype dataset whose disease states are known.
-In order to correctly characterize an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
+In order to correctly characterize an individual, he/she should select a set of eQTLs that he/she believes he/she can predict correctly.
 Next, given the individual’s expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes can be matched to the correct individual.
 In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most 1nv.
 We can rephrase this condition as following in information theoretic terms: Given the genotypes of an individual, if the attacker can correctly predict a subset of genotypes that contain log2(nv) bits of information, the individual is vulnerable to characterization of their disease state.
 It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual characterizing information that is leaked for a set of n correctly predicted eQTL genotypes:

 ICI{V1=g1,V2=g2,…,Vn=gn}=k=1n-logpVk=gkConvert the genotype frequency to number of bitsthat can be used to characterizeindividualSum individual characterizing information for all variants